tdressen16/tracewebsite/portfolio/Duobingo.md

 "Duobingo" involves players drawing quick symbols or diagrams to try and get their partners to guess a random phrase.

 ## Contributions
+**Game Designer**
-As a **game designer** on this project, I worked with my team towards all aspects of this game, including initial brainstorming, developing game mechanics and ideas, and playtesting.
+- Worked with my team towards all aspects of this game, including initial brainstorming, developing game mechanics and ideas, and playtesting.

 ## Project Media
 <img src="../media/Duobingo/DB1.jpg" width="560"/>